cs161-stanford/cs161-stanford.github.io/index.md

     </p>

 <p>
 <b>What do I need to do?</b> Seven homework assignments and three exams (plus, you know, learning the material).
-See the <a href="/policies/">Course Policies</a> for details on grading.
+See the <a href="/policies/">Course Policies</a> for details on the grading breakdown.
     </p>

 <p>